-The Christmas festivities are over and it is good to be out before sunrise.
 There have been reports of a Short eared owl at Burnham Overy Dunes.
-Walking from the A149 towards Holkham pines with large flocks of Wigeon, Pink Footed and Brent geese, in the fields to my right I reach the end of the footpath and make myself comfortable on the bank to watch a distant female Marsh Harrier, there are no signs of the Short eared owl.
+Walking from the A149 towards Holkham pines there are large flocks of Wigeon, Pink footed and Brent geese in the fields to my right.
+I reach the end of the footpath and make myself comfortable on the bank to watch a distant female Marsh Harrier, there are no sightings of the Short eared owl.
 The sun rises at 8.15am and does nothing to improve the poor light, I head for home and will return later this afternoon, when the light might have improved.

-During my afternoon visit the geese and Wigeon are still feeding in the fields, as I approach the last bend on the bank from Burnham Overy Iand spot a distant SEO.
-I position myself a short way down the bank, with winter sun behind me and protected a from the northerly wind, I prepare to wait.
-My patience is rewarded, three short eared owls and a Barn Owl quarter the rough grass putting on a wonderful afternoon performance.
+During my afternoon visit the geese and Wigeon are still feeding in the fields, as I approach the last bend on the bank from Burnham Overy I spot a distant SEO.
+I position myself a short way down the bank, with winter sun behind me I am protected a from the northerly wind, My patience is rewarded, three short eared owls and a Barn Owl quarter the rough grass putting on a wonderful afternoon performance.

-The light fading fast so with the Barn owl hunting beside me and 10,000 Pink feet in the sky heading for the roost at Holkham I head off back towards the car.
+The light fading fast so with the Barn owl hunting beside me and 10,000 Pink feet in the sky heading for the roost at Holkham I make move back towards the car.
 The sight and sound of the geese in flight on a winters evening is magnificent.